dvberzon/vanberzon-com/content/blog/how-readable-how/index.md

 The most obvious improvement will be to dramatically increase the number of participants.
 We are putting a lot of effort into promoting the experiment, including [presenting](/talks) the experiment at conferences and meet-ups.
 However, there are also useful tweaks that could be made to the methodology itself.

-The histogram above showed a very long tail in the higher time regions of the distributions, indicating that some participants were taking longer than necessary to read the code.
+The histogram above showed a very long tail in the slower time region of the distributions, indicating that some participants were taking longer than usual to read the code.
 One clue to the reason for the issue was the comments that I received on the snippets.
-In the initial version of the experiment the participants, as well as answering the question about the code itself, were asked to rate the snippet's readability on a scale of 0 to 5, and to leave any comments they wished about the code.
+In the initial version of the experiment the participants, as well as answering the question about the code itself, were asked to rate the snippet's readability on a scale of 0 to 5, and to leave any comments they wished.
 The intention was to compare perceived readability with measured readability, but the nature of the comments left suggested that participants may have misunderstood the purpose of the experiment.
 The comments tended to be critiques of the code -- often harsh ones.
 My favourite comment left was:

 > If you write this, you are **bad** and you should **feel bad**!